 Once you've defined a new badge the next step is to add it to the Person Profile page.
 From this page click the button in the Admin Toolbar.
 This will display a block properties button for each block on a page.
-Hover over the badge block and select its button.
-Finally, select the badge you wish to add in the container you want to see it in (e.g., Top Left, Bottom Right), and press save.
+Hover over the badge container block that you wish to add a badge to and select its button.
+Finally, check the badge you wish to add to the container and press save.

-Warning
+Warning: